– Mercedes-Benz 300 CE-24 Convertible from the W124 series

 – original Becker Grand Prix 2000 radio on board

-– service booklet and an invoice folder come with the car
+– document folder and various repair receipts come with the car

 – the convertible of the 1990s E class, fast becoming a true classic